streamthoughts/jikkou/README.md

 [Apache Kafka](http://kafka.apache.org/) is a high-throughput, distributed, publish-subscribe messaging system.

-**KafkaSpecs** is a java tool to simplify the management of your Kafka topics.
+**KafkaSpecs** is a java tool to simplify the management of your Kafka Topics and ACLs.

 ## Requirements :